lbhesse/e-commerce/README.md

     ```
     make data
     ```
    Next to the original `.csv` a 'cleaned' version of the `.csv` is created.
 This 'cleaned' version contains added columns such as a tokenized, e.g., cleaned title of each item, as well as the subcategories described above.
-The creation of the 'cleaned' `.csv` is usefull, as the title tokenization takes some time.
-When then in the further process a new subset of the entire data set is created the tokenization has not to be done again as the 'cleaned' `.csv` will be used for all further steps once it is created.
+The creation of the 'cleaned' `.csv` is useful, as tokenizing the title takes some time.
+When then in the further process a new subset of the entire data set is created the operations on the title have not to be done again as the 'cleaned' `.csv` will be used for all further steps once it is created.

-   Furthermore, the `data` folder shows now the follwing structure
+   Furthermore, the `data` folder shows now the following structure

         .
         ├── external